CSCfi/csc-user-guide/docs/apps/comsol.md

 select `Desktop` from the `Apps` view and specify the required resources (cores, execution time and memory).
 Remember to add your billing project, too.

-To run the COMSOL GUI only, launch the session with the `Desktop > single application` and `App > COMSOL` settings.
-For the full desktop, select `mate` or `xfce`.
-Wait for a while as your interactive job sits in the queue and after that you can start COMSOL (tick the box if you want to receive an email when your session starts).
+Wait for a while as your interactive job sits in the queue and after that you can start COMSOL with double-clinking its icon (tick the box if you want to receive an email when your session starts).

 !!!
 Note
     You can now also enable [interactive visualization with GPU